Math-Lang/api-demo/README.md

 - As i was moving forward using multiple custom queries in my repository combined with a bunch of *if* statements in my controller and another bunch of *if* statements in my service, I came to conclusion that the more filter I was going to add, the more complex my controller and my service were going to get exponentially.
-Therefore, I decided to spend some time thinking about a solution.
-I then opted for a single *while* loop in my service simplifying the implementation of new filters and reducing the code complexity.
+I opted for a single query with multiple optional params with default values which seems to be a standard & good practice.
+This also allowed me to remove the multiple instances of *if statements* & the need for custom queries.

-  The risk related to this decision would be if the database was huge.
-In this specific case, it is not applicable but I would definitely have to work on proper querying if I was to face this issue.
-I suppose this could also be addressed using pagination.
+- While finishing the unit tests, I realized that there may have been some better alternative as my service is not being tested & I feel like tests are not necessarily as solid as they could be, but they test my queries as intended which is the main purpose.